Deforestation alert analysis#

 Attention

 At the time of writing this article (26 April 2022), only northern regions of South America were covered by the alert system.
-To see the area in the GEE code editor, go to this link .
+To see the area in the GEE code editor, see this page .

-By selecting this alert system, you will use GLAD alerts based on Sentinel-2 satellites.
+By selecting this alert system, you will use GLAD alerts based on Sentinel-2 satellites (GLAD-S).

-Loss of primary forest is mapped in near real-time at a 10 metre resolution using Sentinel-2 multispectral data.
+Loss of primary forest is mapped in NRT at a 10 m resolution using Sentinel-2 multispectral data.
 Cloud, shadow and water are detected in each new Sentinel-2 image and a forest loss algorithm is applied to all remaining clear land observations.
 The algorithm relies on the spectral data in each new image, in combination with spectral metrics from a baseline period of the previous two years.
 Confidence is built through repeated loss observations in the consequent images.

 CUSUM#